Graduate Studies Faculty

 Faculty MentorshipDr.
 Lahvis is not available as a mentor for 2016-2017.
 Dr. Lahvis is not available as a mentor for 2017-2018.

-Mammals often communicate about perceived changes in their external environment: detection of a predator, a prey, or another conspecific and the signali their emotional response: fear, anticipation, anger, social anticipation.
-For humans and other mammals, these abilities: to express emotions, detect them in others, and interpret them correctly, can be essential for individual wellbeing and survival.
-My laboratory studies how behaviors expressed in response to environmental changes communicate emotions and social understanding.
-We used cue-conditioned fear paradigms to discover empathy in juvenile mice Using conditioned place preference testing, we discovered that young mice derive pleasure from living with their adolescent peers.
+Mammals often communicate about perceived changes in their external environment: detection of a predator, a prey, or another conspecific and the signal their emotional response: fear, anticipation, anger, social anticipation.
+Essential for individual wellbeing and survival in humans and other mammals, these abilities involve emotions, expressing them, detecting them in others, and interpreting them correctly.
+My laboratory studies how social behaviors expressed in response to environmental changes communicate emotions and social understanding.
+We have employed cue-conditioned fear paradigms to identify empathy in juvenile mice and conditioned place preference testing to discover that young mice and ground squirrels derive pleasure from living with their adolescent peers.

 Selected papers listed below: